JiaxiEl/UnbalancedMap/README.md

 # UnbalancedMap
+Simulate the UnbalancedMap with persoanl data structure.
+# Implementation
-Implement the data structure and unbalanced binary search tree.
+Create the data structure and implement unbalanced binary search tree.

-#Test file
+# Test file
 There is a test file for testing all the implementation successfully.
+# Element
+Node, LinkedList, Iterable.